List of Marvel Comics characters: A: The Anarchist

-The Anarchist (Tike Alicar) is a fictional character appearing in American comic books published by Marvel Comics.
+The Anarchist (Tike Alicar) is a character appearing in American comic books published by Marvel Comics.
 He was a member of the superhero team X-Statix.
 The Anarchist first appeared in X-Force #116 and was created by Peter Milligan and Mike Allred.

 Alicar was adopted and raised by a white family.
 He grew up in Canada.
 He suffered from obsessive compulsive disorder, which made him obsessed with being clean by washing his hands repeatedly.
 He joined Zeitgeist's X-Force.
 While giving an interview (naked) to a reporter, he blew open a roof in the Beverly Hills Four Season hotel; when challenged by the police, he shouts that he is now in X-Force, therefore he can do anything.
-Only he and U-Go Girl survived the Boyz 'R Us massacre.
-Both of them challenged each other for leadership of the new team, even accusing each other of having orchestrated the massacre of their teammates; instead the position went to newcomer Orphan.
-Alicar did not mind, stating that he just wanted to become leader to spite U-Go Girl.
-It was later discovered that Alicar was supposed to die in the massacre, in a plan created by the team leader Coach and Zeitgeist himself.
+Alicar and U-Go Girl challenge each other for leadership of the new team, even accusing each other of having orchestrated the massacre of their teammates; instead the position goes to newcomer Orphan.

-During the last mission as X-Force in which they had to terminate the Bush Rangers, Anarchist, Orphan, U-Go Girl and Doop found themselves trapped in a small ship that was drifting aimlessly in space.
-The four found an escape pod which could only fit two adults and Doop, and decided to settle the matter with a game of chance.
-Anarchist purposely lost by using his powers, but was later rescued by the team.